 I’ve written more than 10 articles on Facebook advertising, which include topics like How to Afford Making A LOT of Mistakes in Facebook Ads, 3 Keys to achieve Outstanding Facebook Ads, and many more.

 If you’d like to learn more about Facebook Ads, then head over to the above topic or consider hiring experts to do it for you.

 Instagram would also get more saturated by 2020, you’d definitely want to step up your game and get ahead of your strategy in order to win in Instagram advertising in 2020.

 2) Google AdWords and YouTube Advertising

-Google Shopping becomes more and more popular in recent years with the rise of eCommerce trend.
+Google Shopping becomes more and more popular in recent years with the rise of eCommerce trends.
 Google Search and Display ads are still working fine but they can be very expensive in some industry where it’s highly competitive.